How to Navigate a Multiple Offer Situation as a Buyer (2023 Update)

 If you’re looking to purchase a house in a competitive market, you might find yourself in a multiple offer situation, meaning there is at least one other party interested in the same property as you.
 This can be stressful for both buyers and sellers, so it’s important to know how to navigate the situation carefully.

-When it comes to this scenario, the listing broker may advise the seller to request “best and final” offers.
+When it comes to multiple offers, the listing agent may advise the seller to request “best and final” offers.
 In this case, buyers are asked to submit their strongest offer by a set date and time, at which point the seller will review all offers, compare the various terms, and choose which one to accept.

 Avoid low-ball offers, as you might not get the opportunity to negotiate.
 Go in with the mindset that you only have one chance to present your strongest offer.

-Ask your broker to find out the ‘hot buttons’ in the transaction.
-Maybe it’s a fast closing, or maybe it’s a buyer that will not “nickel and dime” on home inspection issues.
-Being flexible with the seller’s needs will help set your offer apart from the rest.
+Ask your agent to find out the ‘hot buttons’ in the transaction.
+Maybe it’s a fast closing, or finding a buyer who isn’t going to get hung up on home inspection issues.
+Being flexible to the seller’s needs will help set your offer apart when multiple offers are on the table.

-There are circumstances where it may make sense to waive certain contingencies in your offer, such as a home inspection.
+There are circumstances where it may make sense to waive certain contingencies in your offer, such as a home inspection, attorney review or financing contingency.
 Generally, the fewer the contingencies, the more attractive the offer.
 If you do opt to waive any of the contingencies, just be sure to understand the potential risks involved.